Political Paralysis, Covid Surge: Problems Pile Up For Biden - UrduPoint

 Political Paralysis, Covid Surge: Problems Pile Up For Biden

-Washington, (UrduPoint / Pakistan Point News - 20th Dec, 2021 ) :A defiant rejection of his massive social spending bill by a single US senator and a surge in Covid cases are imperiling Democrat Joe Biden just a year into his presidency.
+Washington, (UrduPoint / Pakistan Point News - 21st Dec, 2021 ) :A defiant rejection of his massive social spending bill by a single US senator -- a fellow Democrat -- and a surge in Covid cases are imperiling Joe Biden less than a year into his presidency.

-Returning to the White House from a weekend at his family home in Delaware, the 79-year-old president, wearing a black face mask, headed straight from his Marine One helicopter to the Oval Office on Monday without a word or a glance at a scrum of waiting reporters.
+Returning to the White House from a weekend at his family home in Delaware, the 79-year-old president, wearing a black face mask, headed straight from his helicopter to the Oval Office without a word or a glance at a scrum of waiting reporters.

-He had no public events listed on his schedule for the day.

 "We are going to vote on a revised version of the House-passed Build Back Better Act -- and we will keep voting on it until we get something done," Schumer said.

-Republican senators who backed the president's infrastructure bill have also made it clear that they will not line up behind Build Back Better, which they claim would push the United States down a path to "socialism."
-While Biden remained silent, White House Press Secretary Jen Psaki issued a blistering statement blasting Manchin's "breach of his commitments to the president" and the "sudden and inexplicable reversal in his position."
+Republican senators who backed the president's infrastructure bill have also made it clear that they will not support Build Back Better, which they claim would push the United States down a path to "socialism."
+White House Press Secretary Jen Psaki issued a blistering statement blasting Manchin's "breach of his commitments to the president" and the "sudden and inexplicable reversal in his position."
 With his popularity ratings already mired in the low 40s, Biden's political capital is at a low ebb less than a year ahead of mid-term elections that could well see Democrats lose control of both chambers of Congress.

 "It's really about time that we take the kid gloves off and we start using them to govern for working families in this country," Representative Alexandria Ocasio-Cortez, one of the leading figures in the left wing of the party, said on MSNBC.